 The comprehensive fulfillment of customer needs and their special requirements is particularly important to the long-term success of the USU Group as a software house.
 Various communication channels are available for exchanging information and for identifying demands.
 The most intensive contact is between customers and USU's consultants, as it is here that a direct and constant dialog take place.
-Furthermore, long-established partnerships with existing customers promote optimal communication and the identification of growing demands.
+Furthermore, longestablished partnerships with existing customers promote optimal communication and the identification of growing demands.
 As a result of these close contacts, a joint and individual development of projects can be realized.
 The communication options are rounded off by regular customer surveys and USU's annual specialist and customer conference.
-Independent studies, such as the current international "Vendor Selection MatrixTM Technology Cost and Resource Optimization" report by Research in Action, attest to USU's high scores for customer satisfaction and a recommendation rate well above 90 %.
+Independent studies, such as market studies by Research in Action, attest to USU's high scores for customer satisfaction and a recommendation rate well above 90%.
 On its Gartner Peer Insights customer rating portal, Gartner Peer Insights allows international customer organizations to post detailed reviews of USU Software.
-Happily, USU's service management has a very high score of 4.8 out of 5, and the USU solution for license management also scores very well at 4.4.
+USU's service management has a very high score of 4.7 out of 5, and the USU solution for license management also scores very well at 4.6.